Butternut with Tortellini and Walnut Cream Alfredo

 Cut squash in half lengthwise.

-Sprinkle salt and pepper on flesh to cover lightly.
-Let sit for a minute or two for the salt to dissolve so it won't fall off when you turn them over.
-Cover a jellyroll pan with foil or parchment paper.
-Lightly spray with cooking spray.
+Sprinkle salt and pepper to cover lightly.
+Let sit for a minute or two.
+Cover a baking sheet with foil or parchment paper.

 In a medium saucepan heat the walnut cream and chicken broth.
 Bring to a simmer but do not boil.